CoderYoyoS/ChatbotReport/01_sections/05_implementation/03_bus_api.md

 ## Application Program Interfaces

-As previously touched upon in the system design, three application program interfaces were developed in order to provide additional information.
+As previously touched upon in the system design, three application program interfaces were developed to provide additional information.
 Each API was hosted on Heroku and run entirely autonomously from the main application.
-The following section provides a detailed explaination of the implementation of bus, gym and library APIs and shall be aided with code snippets to further exemplify their functionalities and capabilities.
+The following section provides a detailed explanation of the implementation of bus, gym and library APIs and shall be aided with code snippets to further exemplify their functionalities and capabilities.

 ### Bus API